Kirchhoff Meets Johnson: In Pursuit of Unconditionally Secure Communication: Clash Of the Titans: KLJN vs QKD

 Table I presents a high-level comparison of KLJN and QKD systems considering their major key performance indicators (KPIs), such as key rate, range, complexity, cost, and BER.
-Here, we use high, medium, and low labels based on specific KPIs for each system.
+Here, we use high, medium, and low labels based on specific KPIs for each system, and red and green colors are respectively used for negative and positive aspects of each system for the corresponding KPI.
 For instance, QKD outperforms KLJN regarding key rate, benefiting from not requiring a circuit loop between two users.
 Nevertheless, sophisticated attacks utilizing photon groups can limit the key rate of practical QKD systems.
 However, QKD and KLJN systems have different power scaling laws and the target range is critical in their comparison.
 We note that the complexity of KLJN can be as high as QKD when fully defended but its cost can be very low if integrated on a chip.
 In the same table, we also list the corresponding major protocols associated with these two physics-based key distribution systems.
 We conclude that both designs can offer unconditional security by exploiting the laws of physics under certain conditions.
 However, the choice between these two key distribution approaches should be made carefully, depending on the requirements of the target applications.
 Evaluating the performance of two concepts through computer simulations and practical experiments is also a promising future research direction.
 At this point, we also pose the following interesting question: can these two different key distribution concepts merged to create an ultimate key distribution system?